-An auxiliary air supply connection with fitting is supplied at the rear of the coach in the engine compartment on select diesel pusher coaches.
+An auxiliary compressed air fitting is supplied at the rear of the coach in the engine compartment on select diesel pusher coaches.
 This connection can be used to either inflate the air system from an outside source (such as a shop air compressor) or to use the coach's air system and a hose to inflate floats, bike tires, or car tires.
-If necessary, the compressor can be used to inflate a coach tire in a emergency when other sources of compressed air are unavailable; however, it will take some time due to low air pressure.
+If necessary, the compressor can be used to inflate a coach tire in an emergency when other sources of compressed air are unavailable; however, it will take some time due to low air pressure.